 Prototype…

-Derby is a tiny town where the original Illinois Southern Rwy and the MR&BT crossed.
-Once merged, the M-I maintained a 2-track yard at this important location.
-The Junction served as an interchange point between the predominantly east-west Ste.
-Genevieve subdivision and the predominately north-south Bonne Terre (BT) subdivision serving the Old Lead Belt.
+Derby is a small community situated at the historic crossing of the Illinois Southern Railway and the Mississippi River & Bonne Terre line.
+After the two systems were merged, the M-I maintained a two-track yard here, recognizing the strategic importance of the junction.
+Derby served as a key interchange between the predominantly east–west Ste.
+Genevieve Subdivision and the largely north–south Bonne Terre (BT) Subdivision, which penetrated the Old Lead Belt.

 Layout adaptation…

-Interchange traffic at Derby Jct. includes lime products destined for the Old Lead Belt on the BT sub and coal from Illinois.
-The Valley Dolomite Company in Desloge, Missouri, ships its namesake product to Illinois steel plants for firing blast furnaces.
-Interchange traffic also includes gondolas of chat from the St. Joseph Lead Co. in Bonne Terre.
-Chat is used in concrete aggregate, roadstone, railroad ballast and fluxing.
-Derby Jct also serves as the interchange point on the layout for MoPac interchange traffic.
+Interchange business at Derby includes lime products headed into the Old Lead Belt on the BT Sub and Illinois coal routed inbound from the north.
+The Valley Dolomite Company at Desloge ships high-quality dolomite to Illinois steel mills for use in blast-furnace flux.
+Additional traffic includes gondolas of chat from St. Joseph Lead Co. at Bonne Terre.
+Chat finds wide use—in concrete aggregate, roadstone, railroad ballast, and metallurgical fluxing—making it a steady, high-volume commodity.